VedAstro/VedAstro/README.md

 ```

 # Code Edit Guide

+### Internal Project Linking
+all 3 independent, only linked in VS for easy access
+don't commit local referenced .csproj to Git as it'll be used by CI/CD

 ### To add a new prediction/event
 1. Create a method in EventCalculatorMethods.cs
 2. Add the name in EventNames.cs